Mukulkatkar96/WordPressSite/Readme.txt

 3. To access the site, use the following Docker run command:

-docker run -d -p 8001:80 --name my-wordpress wordpress (Note: If using an AWS EC2 instance, ensure that inbound rules allow traffic on port 8001.)
+docker run -d -p 8001:80 --name my-wordpress wordpress (Note: If using an AWS EC2 instance, ensure that inbound rules allow traffic on port 8001 and access with local public_ip:8001)

 *Enabling and Disabling Sites

-4.To enable a site and start its containers, run: python3 wp_site_manager.py enable Your_site_name
+4. To enable a site and start its containers, run: python3 wp_site_manager.py enable Your_site_name